My-Finance-Report/yearly_report/README.md

 # User feedback

+-> something still feels off with RLS
--> way to remove file
+-> way to view all of the credit cards
+--> redo filter group component
+-> budgeting feature
+--> need to figure out how it works with categories --> should a category be 1:1 with a transaction source or 1:m?
+-> general bug around uploading file twice
 -> give a file a nick name when we process
--> general bug around uploading file twice
+-> needs to have nav bar on login page
+-> Expense should line up in the table
+-> add more colors
--> expect to have transactioons for january but don't -> need to be able to edit
--> filter out from year start
+-> expect to have transactioons for january but don't -> filter out from year start

--> unable to delete a file and transactions
-- show error messages on login screens
+-> show error messages on login screens
 -> no bounce after create account
 - manually add transactions
 - demo account -- exists but not useable yet